SAP-samples/cf-routing-samples/ip-allow-listing-route-service/README.md

 > This is a sample application that is only intended to demonstrate the general idea.
 It is not
 > production grade.

-To deploy the application you will first need an application you want to put this in front of, as well as an allow-list.
+To deploy this route-service you will first need a separate application you want to put this in front of, as well as an allow-list.
 The allow-list should contain one CIDR per line, empty lines and lines starting with a `#` are ignored.
 Example:

 ```
 # This is a comment